PeppeL-G/bagawork/docs/code-files/src/routes/(other)/documentation/app/+page.md

 :::

-See the documentation for the [Page](/documentation/page) class to learn which methods you can override in it to configure how the page should work.
+See the documentation for the :docs[page] class to learn which methods you can override in it to configure how the page should work.